mwcz/palebluepixel/content/pages/projects/colorpal.md

 Tags: html5, javascript, color, colorpal
 Status: hidden

-ColorPal is an HTML5 color palette generator.
+[ColorPal][4] is an HTML5 color palette generator.
 Here's a gif demonstrating how to use ColorPal.
 The color quality in gifs is pretty terrible, but you can still see the basic usage.

 <p class="col-xs-12 col-md-8"><img class="img-responsive" src="{filename}/static/images/projects/recording_colorpal.gif" title="ColorPal recording" alt="ColorPal recording" /></p>